The Rain King: Writing

 "The Rain King" was the first episode written by Jeffrey Bell for the series.
-Bell never intended to work in television, but after he wrote three script ideas, he sent them to the producers of the show.
+Bell had never intended to work in television, but after he wrote three script ideas, he sent them to the producers of the show.
 The writing staff was impressed with the stories and agreed to buy one—which eventually became "The Rain King"—as a freelance script.
 While developing the final script, Bell was assisted by Frank Spotnitz, John Shiban, and Vince Gilligan; the three X-Files veterans taught Bell the process of "boarding", whereby note cards are used to flesh out a story.
 The three pitched the story idea to series creator Chris Carter in August, and Bell was later hired as a permanent show writer.

 The script went through considerable changes.
 Initially, Bell was unaware that Daryl Mootz would "steal the show" and so the episode did not feature him as much.
 In early drafts the relationship between Holman and the FBI agents was not as strong.
 In the final draft, Bell attempted to parallel the emotional state of Mulder and Scully with Hardt's characterization, noting, "Here you have a guy who's affecting the weather because he's repressing his emotions [...] and who better to help him than two people whose emotions are repressed and never express their feelings for each other?"